signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Performance Improvements

-Below are guidelines, recommendations, and command line entries that may improve mediaMin and user application performance, in particular real-time performance and audio quality.
+Below are guidelines, recommendations, and command line options that may improve mediaMin and user application performance, in particular real-time performance and audio quality.

 #### Remote Console